A fast tunable driver of light source for the TRIDENT Pathfinder experiment: Test results

 The T-REX, conducted in September 2021, deployed experimental apparatus at a depth of 3420 meters, successfully collected $\sim$ 1TB \textit{in-situ} optical experiment data in both the pulsing and steady modes.
 The fast tunable driver was instrumented in the light source module to initiate photon signals to PMTs located in the LRMs, enabling us to measure the arrival time distribution of the SPE signals.

 We utilized an automated bias voltage scan to ascertain the light pulse intensity and the proportion of SPE signals from the pulsing LEDs.
+To obtain sufficient experiment data while considering the limitations of the DAQ bandwidth, the pulsing frequency is set to 10 kHz.
 The average photon count per event was fixed at 0.3, a value chosen to enhance the contribution of SPE signals while minimizing the occurrence of multi-photon events.
 The proposed distributions of the SPE signals' arrival time are discussed in detail in the scientific paper of the T-REX~\cite{TRIDENT_paper}, which were used to analyze the scattering properties of the deep-sea water.

-Furthermore, The fast tunable driver operated in the steady mode and was used for the camera detection system to analyze the light absorption properties of seawater.
+Furthermore, the fast tunable driver operated in the steady mode and was used for the camera detection system to analyze the light absorption properties of seawater.
 The fast tunable driver exhibited stable performance and complied with the design requirements during the deep-sea experiment.